mjjq/sf-raytracer/README.md

 To look around, hold down LMB and drag the mouse.

 To adjust field of view, hold down RMB and drag the mouse up/down.

+## Extra

+This is a casual side project which I'll be adding to in the future.
+More features will come in time.